Geodesics and flows in a Poissonian city: Traffic flow in the Poissonian city

-Note that this proof also establishes uniform integrability of the sequence of random variables \(\{T_n/n^3:n\geq1\}\).
+Note that this proof also establishes uniform integrability of the sequence of random variables $\{T_n/n^3\dvtx n\geq1\}$.

-It is apparent from this construction that the limiting distribution is largely insensitive to modest variations in the geometry of the city (disk \(\ball(\origin, n)\), or square of side \(2n\), or \ldots); however we will not explore this here.
+It is apparent from this construction that the limiting distribution is largely insensitive to modest variations in the geometry of the city [$\ball(\origin, n)$, or square of side $2n$, or$\ldots$]; however, we will not explore this here.

-In principle it is possible that the limiting distribution of \(T_n/n^3\) might be degenerate.
-That this is not the case follows rapidly from representation of the limit in terms of the improper anisotropic Poisson line process. \begin{cor} The limiting distribution of \(T_n/n^3\) is non-degenerate. \end{cor} \begin{proof} Let \(E_k\) be the event
+In principle it is possible that the limiting distribution of $T_n/n^3$ might be degenerate.
+That this is not the case follows rapidly from representation of the limit in terms of the improper anisotropic Poisson line process. \begin{cor} The limiting distribution of $T_n/n^3$ is nondegenerate. \end{cor} \begin{pf} Let $E_k$ be the event

-Then \(E_k\) has positive probability for the improper anisotropic Poisson line process; moreover \(E_1\), \(E_2\) , \ldots form a monotonically decreasing sequence of events whose intersection is a null-set.
+Then, $E_k$ has positive probability for the improper anisotropic Poisson line process; moreover, $E_1$, $E_2,\ldots$ form a monotonically decreasing sequence of events whose intersection is a null set.
 It follows from elementary measure theory that